capstone-rust/capstone-rs/README.md

 ## Original Features

 `alloc_system`: use the system allocator instead of the default Rust allocator.
-This feature is *only* available on Nightly rust.
+This feature is *only* available on Rust 1.28 and later.
 Useful for running valgrind.

 # Reporting Issues